 Earlier this year we launched Publisher Wanted.
 It’s a platform for game developers and publishers.
 The former can use it to let the gaming world know about their projects, and the latter can find a promising title.
 We have rounded up some of the best games available on the platform so that they can get the attention they deserve.
 This week, we’ll tell you about three projects in different genres and for different platforms, but the idea is to make it a regular thing, featuring new games every week.
 Or maybe every two weeks?
 We haven’t quite decided yet on the frequency.
 Let us know what you guys think about this format and how we should approach it.

 In this title from Tall Troll Games, you play chess with fog of war.
 The game boasts cool visuals and a fresh approach to the classic gameplay.

 Devs about themselves

-Evgeny Orekhov, CEO at Tall Troll Games
+Jevgeni Orehhov, CEO at Tall Troll Games

 We are Tall Troll Games, a small indie studio from Estonia.
 We got together in early 2017.
 The first one and a half years we spent building a team and gaining experience.

-We participated in several conferences to get feedback from players and fellow developers.
+During 2019 we participated in several conferences to get feedback from players and fellow developers.
 People generally receive the game really well, we pick up lots of interest.
 The game also got several awards and nominations.